massoncheg/forgejo-docs/docs/user/actions/basic-concepts.md

 In order to avoid infinite recursion, no workflow will be triggered as a side effect of a change authored with this token.
 For instance, if a branch is pushed to the repository and there exists a workflow that is triggered on push events, it will not fire.

-A workflow triggered by a `pull_request` event is an exception: in that case the token does not have write permissions to the repository.
+A workflow triggered by a `pull_request` or `pull_request_target` event from a forked repository is an exception: in that case the token does not have write permissions to the repository.
 The pull request could contain an untested or malicious workflow.

+> **NOTE:** In the case of a `pull_request_target` the risk is mitigated and the automatic token may be given write permissions in future versions of Forgejo.

 ## Actions